 Abundant sources are shared in this speaking “toolbox” to assist you in making informed choices.

 You can scroll down to the noteworthy references, used in this resource pack, which are indicated in more detail.
 Some of the subject matter seemingly has nothing to do with the question at hand, it will still serve as a double-dose antibiotic against faulty mindsets or the absence of action which plague many starting this journey.

 Before continuing, here is the first spanner for your toolbox.
-Do a Facebook search “How to become a motivational speaker” and click on “Pages”.
-The relevant page (with the same title) has a photo of a microphone and starts with the description: “Welcome” and “Awesome Tips”.
-Click “Like” to receive daily postings of high-quality articles weaving through speaking careers and related themes.
+Do a Facebook search “How to become a motivational speaker” and click on “Groups”.
+The relevant group (with the same title) has a photo of people surrounded by orange and has a tagline: “You are welcome to join us”.
+You will receive regular postings of high-quality articles weaving through the topics of speaking careers and related themes.